Meditation for Depression

 Two of the most prominent symptoms of depression is the presence of continuous negative and self-defeating thoughts.

 Unfortunately, when we are struggling with depression, we cannot think positively.
 We have little or no control over our thoughts.
-It doesn’t matter if we are normally positive and happy people.
+It does not matter if we are normally positive and happy people.
 We ruminate continuously and are unable to quiet our mind.
 We have little or no energy, and our motivation is non- existent.
 It is not who we are.
 It is the illness.

 We become paralyzed emotionally and become stuck on a merry go round of sad and painfully negative thoughts.
 Even though many of these thoughts are not based in reality, our depressive illness creates a monologue within ourselves that tell us our feelings are fact.
 We blame ourselves for everything that is wrong.